apache/incubator-resilientdb/ecosystem/monitoring/resPulse/BLOG_POST.md

 This automated approach ensures that performance regressions are caught early in the development cycle, maintaining ResilientDB's performance standards while enabling rapid development iteration.

 ## Other Developments
-- **Multi-node monitoring** for distributed ResilientDB deployments

 - **Custom metrics integration** for application-specific monitoring
 - **Enhanced AI analysis** with multi-model comparison capabilities
-- **Mobile dashboard** for on-the-go monitoring

 ## Contributing and Community

-The ResilientDB Performance Monitoring System is part of the Apache ResilientDB project and welcomes community contributions:
+ResPulse is part of the Apache ResilientDB project and welcomes community contributions:

 - **Feature requests** and bug reports via GitHub Issues
 - **Code contributions** through pull requests with performance validation